chrisparsons83/FFDiscordClub/rules.md

 ## 19. Rules

 19.1.
-Any situation not covered within the rules outlined above will be determined by the Commissioners of the Association.
+Any situation not covered within the rules outlined above will be determined by the Commissioners of the Club.
 Their decision is final.

 19.1b.
 If there is any rule clarification that directly involves a commissioner, the commissioner in question will recuse himself from the decision.

 19.1c.
 If the ruling in question is pertinent to all leagues, these rules may be amended by the Commissioners for clarification going forward.

 19.2.
-Any rules changes may be suggested to the Commissioners by players, but all rules changes will ultimately be determined by the Commissioners.
+Any rules changes may be suggested to the Commissioners by members, but all rules changes will ultimately be determined by the Commissioners.